HulaTime/appointments/README.md

 so it is currently still in both files.

 ##Done
 Unfortunately due to time constraints this test is still in need of refactoring.
+I would also like to put in a guard condition or message to inform the user that they cannot/the next closest appointment has been booked if the closest time is already fully booked.

 - create a command line app that accepts a single argument, which is the time that the patient would like to book
 - The app should check which is the next available slot and book it.
 It should print the time of the appointment that was booked